Jones snags lateral on final play, Raiders stun Patriots

+“We talk about situational football,” Patriots coach Bill Belichick said.
+“We talk about it every week, but we obviously have to do a better job playing situational football and not making critical mistakes.”

-Stevenson, who went to high school in Las Vegas, had 19 carries for 172 yards, including a 34-yard touchdown with 3:43 left that appeared to put the game away.
+Stevenson, who went to high school in Las Vegas, had 19 carries for 172 yards, including a 34-yard touchdown with 3:43 left that appeared to be the dagger.

-But the Raiders answered in the final minute.
-Derek Carr found Keenan Cole in the left corner of the end zone for a 30-yard TD.
-Cole’s left foot came down close to the boundary, but the play was upheld on review.
+Carr converted a fourth-and-10 from the Las Vegas 19-yard line with a 12-yard completion to Mack Hollins just after the two-minute warning.
+That set up Carr finding Keelan Cole in the left corner of the end zone for a 30-yard TD with 32 seconds left.
+Cole’s left foot came down close to the boundary, but the call was upheld on review.

-Then came the crazy final play that will surely lead to questions about the strategy of Patriots coach Bill Belichick, who lost to his longtime assistant, Raiders coach Josh McDaniels.
+NFL senior vice president of officiating Walt Anderson told a pool reporter there wasn't a clear enough replay to change the call.

+“Had the ruling on the field been incomplete, we would not have been able to change that, either,” Anderson said.

+Cole, still holding the ball in the locker room, wouldn't debate whether he was inbounds.

-New England fell one game out of the final AFC playoff spot and its last three games are all against postseason contenders.
+But there was no arguing what this loss means to the Patriots, who had won five of six games to get into playoff position.
+New England (7-7) fell one game out of the final AFC playoff spot, and its last three games are all against teams that have either clinched or are in position for the postseason.

+The disastrous final play cost Belichick a chance to beat his longtime assistant, Raiders coach Josh McDaniels.

+“It's probably the most insane ending I've ever been a part of,” McDaniels said.
+“We'll take it.
+We'll take it for sure.”

 The Raiders appeared to take control when they scored two touchdowns in the final 5:18 of the first half.

+“I made the most of the opportunities I had,” Waller said.
+“I ran efficient routes.
+The Patriots did a good job of disguising, so reading the coverage at the snap was a bit of a challenge.
+I feel like I did pretty well for the most part.”

-Las Vegas added to the lead when Malcolm Koonce blocked a punt with 23 seconds left, and Carr completed a 5-yard scoring pass to Mack Hollins with 4 seconds remaining.
+Las Vegas added to the lead when Malcolm Koonce blocked a punt with 23 seconds left in the first half, and Carr completed a 5-yard scoring pass to Hollins with 4 seconds remaining.

 Any thoughts of the Raiders cruising to victory ended quickly in the third quarter.
 New England cornerback Kyle Dugger jumped an out route to Davante Adams and returned the interception 13 yards for a touchdown.